 We do not like labels.
 We simply do our work and our users create the impact.
 That’s it.

 This clarification is important in France where we see our work mispresented, even after several attempts to ask for clarity.
 We like clarity.
 It’s the basis for trust.
-So we already clarified on this but it seems, more clarity is even needed.
+So we already clarified on open source, low tech etc. in other posts but it seems more clarity is even needed.
 Here we go.

 At the beginning some of us were idealists, some even activists.
 Some founders believed that only radical actions can make change.
 Others believed only in hard work, field results and impact.
 These are the ones running Lytefire today.